 We understand that when most people come in for an eye exam, may not be prepared for so many questions about their lives.
 That’s just one of the reasons that we do so much to make L’Optique a warm, inviting place.
 We know that not many people look forward to an eye exam, so we want to make it as pleasant an experience as possible.
 The right kind of contact lenses can enable you to live life on your terms.
-To schedule an initial consultation, just give L’Optique a call at (310) 773-5565.
+To schedule an initial consultation for your contact lens evaluation & fitting visit, just give L’Optique a call at (310) 773-5565.

 Service Performed by an Independent Optometrist